dzlatkovic/eight-chess-pieces-problem/README.md

 Once the BNN setup is found, it's easy to brute force the position of all other pieces and look for the setup giving 100+ points.

+## Results

+It is not possible to obtain a position with 100+ points. `problem_2.py` found 167 unique positions with the score of 99 and 0 positions with the score 100+.

 ## Files

-- problem_2.py.
+- `problem_2.py`.
 Solution to the second problem (Python 3.10).
-- display_board.py.
+- `display_board.py`.
 Simple function for board visualization.

-## Results

-It is not possible to obtain a position with 100+ points.
-The program found 167 unique positions with the score of 99 and 0 positions with the score 100+.

 ## To-Do List: